Learn How to Keep Houseplants Alive in Winters as dipping temperature and cold, harsh days can make them difficult to survive, even indoors.

 1. Track Sunlight

 Place your plants at the sunniest spot of your home.
 Also, rotate them periodically so that all sides get sun rays and grow evenly.
-Putting your houseplants on an east-facing window, helps them to get a bright yet gentle, morning sun.
-Similarly, the south or west-facing window receives more sun; hence, you can position your plants there as well.
+Putting your houseplants on an east-facing window helps them to get bright yet gentle morning sun.
+Similarly, the south or west-facing window receives more sun; hence, you can also position your plants there.

 Avoid keeping plants too close to the windows and maintain a sufficient distance from the glass.
-As windows get frosty in winters and leaves touching the cold windowpane may damage the plants.
+As windows get frosty in winters, and plant leaves touching the cold windowpane may damage the plants.

 2. Modify your Watering Schedule